 The McCoy Project is a joint initiative between the University of Melbourne and Museum Victoria, which fosters innovative and high impact research projects that leverage the strengths of the two partners.
 The University of Melbourne and Museum Victoria have a history of collaboration that stretches back to the mid-1850s.
 At the heart of this history is the remarkable and controversial Sir Frederick McCoy (1823-1899), polymath, professor and museum builder.

 On the 14th of October 2015, the University of Melbourne and Museum Victoria commemorated a significant step in the history of their partnership with the signing of a Memorandum of Understanding for the McCoy Project.
 The event saw the Director of Collections, Research and Exhibitions from the Museum, Dr Robin Hirst and the Deputy Vice Chancellor (Research) from the University, Professor James McCluskey sign the MOU, which covered the McCoy Project joint collaboration.

 The McCoy Project aims to:

 - Create an environment where scholarship based on Museum Victoria's collections can flourish

 - Develop and deliver quality collaborative projects that will have significant impact

-- Bring scholars from the Humanities and Sciences together to develop innovative and inspiring projects
+- Bring scholars from different disciplines to work together to develop innovative and inspiring projects

 - Develop the next generation of research communicators